-Administrators should use Performance Priority as this has the IPS rules that use network packet inspection to cover known OS platform vulnerabilities.
+Administrators should use Recommended scanning as this has the IPS rules that use network packet inspection to cover known OS platform vulnerabilities.

 It should not affect the protection of the endpoint as a whole because the other features of Apex One cover other features.

 It covers known vulnerabilities that are not covered by other protection modules of Apex One.

 The following were removed from the IPS rules:

 - Document Scan Rules (covered by Apex One agent’s Anti-Malware Solution)